Online Opioid Harm Reduction Training with the Canadian Red Cross

 How You Can Help

-The Canadian Red Cross offers two free online courses for individuals to learn about Opioid Harm Reduction:
+The Canadian Red Cross offers an online course for individuals to learn about Opioid Harm Reduction: